 Hannah takes extra corrugated from recent samples to our in-house recyclable bin for compacting.
 Corrugated is the ideal material for eco-friendly packaging due to its high recyclability.
-Better yet, it’s easily biodegradable and has a much lighter carbon footprint in its manufacturing
+Better yet, it’s readily biodegradable and has a much lighter carbon footprint in its manufacturing.

 The packaging industry can aspire to become more environmentally conscious, from sourcing the material through sustainable forestry to substituting plastic packaging with paperboard.

 Our Ink Lab utilizes water-based inks for our flexographic printing jobs.
-Many printing inks can contain plastics and other synthetics, which are both harmful to water quality, wildlife, unsafe for food, and even human health.
+Many printing inks can contain plastics and other synthetics, which are harmful to water quality wildlife, unsafe for food, and even human health.
 Water-based solvent inks are better for us all without compromising print quality.

 Also, all excess board scraps from our machinery are bailed in our production plant.
 Even board scraps from our de and our sample table are bailed, picked up, and recycled into brand new corrugated sheets, making corrugated favorable as a renewable material.

 However, one employee who takes ownership of being more sustainable is our Designer, Hannah.
 At home, she recycles and tries to avoid single-use products.
 Rather than using paper towels, she uses cloth towels.
 In addition, she buys bulk food in recycled containers over plastic bagged fruits and grains.
 She composts food scraps and paper scraps (including pizza boxes).

 Hannah shares, “I recycle the standard glass, paper, and applicable plastics in my home bin.
 I also take things a step further by dropping off items that cannot be picked up with my regular recycling but can be recycled, such as plastic shopping bags and granola bar wrappers at a local collection site.”